 When in doubt, gifting your gardener pal with a piece of top-of-the-line equipment is a surefire way to please.
 We asked around for the most popular pruning shears and came away with Saboten Slimmer Trimmers ($38.95, farmbasket).

 The bright orange handles make this one eye-catching pair of blades.
 Another great gift idea is a new pair of professional gardening gloves to keep digits (and manicures) clean and protected for ages.
 Boss brand makes an affordable leather option ($14, Gary’s Garden Center) that stays well within budget, but doesn’t skimp on protection from the elements.

 There may not be a whole lot to do outside this time of year, but there are plenty of ways to keep next year’s garden in mind.
+You may take this time to prepare for the wood fence installation or aluminum fence installation you’re planning to get when winter ends.
+You may start looking for professional fence builders in your area.
 Gardening gifts keep the excitement going year-round, and help to satisfy antsy hands ready to get down and dirty in the soil.